zedic/trusted-certificates/README.md

   - Select Trusted Root Certification Authorities
   - Right click Certificates
   - Select Import
-  - Browse to the certificate
+  - Browse to the certificate file you exported in the step above.

 ![certmgr.png](https://github.com/zedic/trusted-certificates/blob/main/certmgr.png?raw=true)

 #### By default, git uses the OpenSSL Certificate store.
-This command configures git to use the to use the local windows certificate store for SSL verification.
+This command configures git to use the local windows certificate store for SSL verification.

   - Open a Powershell and run the following commands
 ~~~